 The majority of SAH are caused by traumatic injuries, such as road traffic accidents (RTAs), however this article will focus on spontaneous SAH.

 It is important to note that, for spontaneous SAH, most intracranial aneurysms remain asymptomatic until they rupture and cause a haemorrhage.

 Typical symptoms of SAH include:

 Sudden onset severe headache, reaching maximum intensity within seconds (often referred to as a “thunderclap headache”)

 Nausea and vomiting

-Loss of consciousness can occur secondary to raised intracranial pressure
+Reduced level of consciousness: loss of consciousness can occur secondary to raised intracranial pressure

-Occurs secondary to meningeal irritation
+Neck stiffness: occurs secondary to meningeal irritation

 A positive Kernig’s sign is caused by irritation of motor nerve roots passing through inflamed meninges as they are under tension.